LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 ## Disclaimer

 This project is provided for educational and automation purposes.
-It is an automated investing system and can result in financial losses, would recommend testing in demo before live environment BaseUrl to verify the Trading 212 API behaviour.
+It is an automated investing application and can result in financial losses, would recommend testing in demo before live environment BaseUrl to verify the Trading 212 API behaviour.

 ## Future Improvements